Exercise can help you keep your blood sugar within a normal range. That’s because your body uses more blood sugar when you exercise.

 If you haven’t eaten in 2 or more hours, have a light snack before exercising.

-Call your healthcare provider immediately or go to the emergency room if you have any of the following:
+Call your healthcare provider right away or go to the emergency room if you have any of the following:

 Shortness of breath before starting exercise